logux/docs/3-concepts/2-action.md

 ## Sending Actions from Client to Server

 When you added a new action to the log, Logux will update the application state and will try to send the action to the server in the background.
-If the client doesn’t have Internet connection, Logux will keep the action in the memory and will send action to the server automatically, when the client will get the connection.
+If the client doesn’t have an Internet connection, Logux will keep the action in the memory and will send action to the server automatically, when the client gets the connection.

-We recommend to use Optimistic UI: do not show loaders when user changed data (save the form and press a Like button).
+We recommend to use Optimistic UI: do not show loaders when a user changed data (save the form and press a Like button).

 <details open><summary><b>Redux client</b></summary>